ZainGTR/Shiba-Ville-Project/README.md

    - Facilitates player-to-player trading of resources and gold.

 5. **Ville Shares Contract:**
-   - Facilitates the sale and distribution of 30% shares of Ville ownership, enabling profit sharing of resources and gold among share owners.
+   - Facilitates the sale and distribution of the shares of Ville ownership, enabling profit sharing of gold among share owners.

 ---

 ## **Monetization**

 - **Token Sale:** Fund initial development by ville NFTs.
-- **In-Game Purchases:** Energy boosts, cosmetics, and marketplace fees.
+- **In-Game Purchases:** Energy boosts, protection shields, cosmetics, and marketplace fees.

 ---